privacytools/blog.privacytools.io/collections/_posts/2019-08-29-adding-custom-doh-resolvers-to-dnscloak.md

 ### Summary

-Keep in mind that encrypted DNS won't hide the _host name_ (for example, `mozilla.cloudflare-dns.com`) of the sites you visit from your ISP due to [SNI](https://en.wikipedia.org/wiki/Server_Name_Indication#Security_implications)*.
-So if you're looking for anonymity, you should us the [Tor Browser](https://www.torproject.org/) instead.
+Keep in mind that encrypted DNS won't hide the _host name_ (for example, `blog.privacytools.io`) of the sites you visit from your ISP due to [SNI](https://en.wikipedia.org/wiki/Server_Name_Indication#Security_implications)*.
+If you're looking for anonymity, you should us the [Tor Browser](https://www.torproject.org/) instead.
 But if you're looking for additional security and increased privacy from 3rd parties, encrypted DNS is a good place to start.

-`*` At the time of this post, _encrypted_ SNI is [available for testing](https://blog.mozilla.org/security/2018/10/18/encrypted-sni-comes-to-firefox-nightly/) in Firefox Nightly, and will hopefully become integrated into other browsers in the near future.
+&#42; At the time of this post, _encrypted_ SNI is [available for testing](https://blog.mozilla.org/security/2018/10/18/encrypted-sni-comes-to-firefox-nightly/) in Firefox Nightly, and will hopefully become integrated into other browsers in the near future.